 “Royals at Play: Fantasy and Nostalgia in Adriaen Van de Venne’s Album.”
-Sixteenth-Century Studies, October 27, 2013
+Sixteenth-Century Studies, San Juan.
+October 27, 2013

 “Smoke, Linen, and Disorder: The Costume of Melancholy in Seventeenth-Century Dutch Art.”
-Renaissance Society of America, Venice, April 2010
+Renaissance Society of America, Venice.
+April 8, 2010.

 “Adriaen van de Venne’s Album: Style at the Dutch Court 1621-42.”